2023 is finally here and it’s all about “new year, new me.”

 The most popular New Year's resolutions tend to be about exercising more often or eating a healthy diet, but many people also vow to become better sleepers.
-While we welcome in the new year after a life-changing 2021, which interrupted much of our sleep habits, now more than ever we recommend making a resolution to sleep better -- and stick to it.
+It's time to welcome a new start after a year that interrupted much of our sleep habits, so now more than ever we recommend making a resolution to sleep better -- and stick to it.

 Improving your overall physical and mental health can ensure you will sleep better.
 If you have not had a recent physical or check-in with your doctor, now is the time.
 Schedule a visit with your physician to review any recent physical changes or potential health issues.
 Manage any stress by incorporating physical exercise, such as yoga or meditation for at least a few minutes each day.